-Ghiora Aharoni founded his multi-disciplinary studio for art, design and residential/commercial projects in New York City in 2004.
+Ghiora Aharoni founded his multi-disciplinary studio for art and design in New York City in 2004.

-Since establishing his studio, Aharoni has also designed many architectural projects in New York—ranging from the DeKooning residence and a duplex penthouse in the West Village to a storefront studio/performance space in Williamsburg and the offices of an art law firm on 57th Street.
-His furniture designs and commissioned pieces are also in numerous private collections.
-His most recent design, the Jobim 276 coffee table, was introduced at the Collective Design Fair in New York in May of 2015.
+Aharoni's designs and commissioned pieces are also in numerous private collections.
+Since establishing his studio, Aharoni has designed many residential and commercial projects in New York—ranging from the DeKooning residence and a duplex penthouse in a landmark building in the West Village to a storefront studio/performance space in Williamsburg and the offices of an art law firm on 57th Street.

-Articles about Aharoni’s work have been published internationally in books, newspapers, journals and magazines including The New York Times Magazine, Elle Decor U.K., Architectural Digest Spain, Art India, IDEAT, Elle Decor Italia and New York Magazine.
+Aharoni’s work has been published internationally in books—most recently in The Word is Art from Thames & Hudson (October 2018)—as well as newspapers, journals and magazines including The New York Times, The New York Times Magazine, Elle Decor U.K., L’Architecture d’Aujourd’hui, Architectural Digest Spain, Art India, IDEAT, Elle Decor Italia and New York Magazine.
 His essay proposing the displacement of Jerusalem's monuments was included in the book "The Next Jerusalem."